 Larger than an orange and smaller than a pomelo, the grapefruit is a popular citrus fruit with a thick rind and an assertive sweet, tart, and bitter flavor profile.
-The stigma of grapefruit as a low-calorie dieting staple has largely faded, as chefs (both traditional and pastry), home cooks, and cocktail specialists have elevated this ingredient on menus, at the dining table, and at the bar.
+The stigma of grapefruit as a low-calorie dieting staple has largely faded, as chefs (both traditional and pastry), home cooks, and cocktail specialists now highlight this ingredient on menus, at the dining table, and at the bar.

 What Is Grapefruit?

 Grapefruit is a hybrid of large yellow pomelo and small Jamaican oranges that grow in cluster-like bunches, hence the name grapefruit.
 The fruit was first cataloged in 1750 by Griffith Hughes, a Welsh reverend who wrote about its unique flavor in his book, "The Natural History of Barbados."
 Grapefruit now grows all over the world, with China taking the lead by harvesting seven times more grapefruit than the next-largest produce (the United States).